akka/akka-projection/akka-edge-docs/src/main/paradox/use-cases.md

 may also be of importance for a nice interactive experience.
 Many people gathered at the same place is demanding for the communication infrastructure and the backend systems.
 Local services running at the sports arena would be a good use case for Akka Edge.

+## Agriculture

+Edge based systems can be very useful on farms to collect data from sensors monitoring water tank levels, water pipe pressure, electric fence voltages, soil moisture and temperature and more.
+Most of the data here is about being able to view trends in data over time.
+The function of the edge in this situation is to store and then forward these observations.
+If there is no internet connection then these observations should continue to be collected and stored; even if a short power outage causes the edge-device to restart, noting that sensors often transmit at most once per hour and can re-transmit their previous observation along with a new one.

+When internet connectivity is re-established, non-synchronized observations can be forwarded to a cloud-based service.

+For more remote farms, having internet connectivity is not strictly necessary either.
+An edge-device can forward its observations on to another computer located at a local building using low-powered directional WiFi.
+This other computer is then available only on the farm's LAN.

 ## Factories